Financial Assistance Options

 Under the Program, the patient may be required to pay a co-pay.
 The final amount owed by a patient may be as little as $0 for the Genentech medicine (see Program specific details available at the Program website).
 The total patient out-of-pocket cost is dependent on the patient’s health insurance plan.
 The Program assists with the cost of the Genentech medicine only.
 It does not assist with the cost of other medicines, procedures or office visit fees.
 After reaching the maximum annual Program benefit amount, the patient will be responsible for all remaining out-of-pocket expenses.
 The Program benefit amount cannot exceed the patient’s out-of-pocket expenses for the Genentech medicine.

 All participants are responsible for reporting the receipt of all Program benefits as required by any insurer or by law.
 The Program is only valid in the United States and U.S. Territories, is void where prohibited by law and shall follow state restrictions in relation to AB-rated generic equivalents (e.g., MA, CA) where applicable.
 No party may seek reimbursement for all or any part of the benefit received through the Program.
 The value of the Program is intended exclusively for the benefit of the patient.
 The funds made available through the Program may only be used to reduce the out-of-pocket costs for the patient enrolled in the Program.
 The Program is not intended for the benefit of third parties, including without limitation third party payers, pharmacy benefit managers, or their agents.
 If Genentech determines that a third party has implemented a program that adjusts patient cost-sharing obligations based on the availability of support under the Program and/or excludes the assistance provided under the Program from counting towards the patient’s deductible or out-of-pocket cost limitations, Genentech may impose a per fill cap on the cost-sharing assistance available under the Program.
-Submission of true and accurate information is a requirement for eligibility and Genentech reserves the right to disqualify patients who do not comply from Genentech programs.
+Submission of true and accurate information is a requirement for eligibility and Genentech reserves the right to disqualify patients who do not comply with Genentech Program Terms and Conditions.
 Genentech reserves the right to rescind, revoke or amend the Program without notice at any time.

 Additional terms and conditions apply.
 Please visit the Co-pay Program website for the full list of Terms and Conditions.